codeasaglacier/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      Tokens verify that a user is signed up and permitted to use the site

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Authenticate users with tokens, only display private data in Protected Routes

 - [ ] Describe how web servers work.

+      Is the question about the computers that store the code for the websites they host, or the software that tells the computer what to do with the code for the website.
+To sum up an entire field of knowledge, you use a URL to locate a specific server which hosts the site you want, which then retrieves the site you requested.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      .get, .post, .put, .delete

 ## Project Set Up